lf-lang/embedded-lab/src/Tools.md

 When it finally finishes, each of the subdirectories of the `build` directory will contain binary files that you can load onto the robot.

 Connect the robot to the USB port of your host computer.
 Before flashing the binary to your RP2040 based board, the board must be placed into `BOOTSEL` mode.
-On the Pololu 3Pi+ robot, hold the `B` button, press `RESET`, then release the `B` button.
+On the Pololu 3Pi+ robot, hold the `B` button, press and release `RESET`, then release the `B` button.
 (On a Raspberry Pi Pico, hold the `RESET` button while connecting the board to the host.)
 You can then use the `picotool` to load and execute one of the sample programs: